 Located on the eastern portion of the stronghold is the Prince’s Garden, the most “refreshing” part of Marienberg Fortress.

 The entrance to the garden has two elegant staircases situated north and south.
-Here, visitors stroll around the plants with red, white, and purple flowers and some sculptures while enjoying the view of Wurzburg at the right bank of River Main.
+Here, visitors stroll around the plants with red, white, and purple flowers and some sculptures while enjoying the view of Wurzburg on the right bank of River Main.

 On the balcony, different attractions can be seen instantly.
 Especially the jutting towers of the beautiful churches in Wurzburg.